 The course is 100% online, so there is no need to visit campus at any point during your studies.
 You can attend campus, if you wish, for instance if you want to use the library, but it’s not a requirement.

 The units are 8 weeks in duration, and run consecutively.
-Over the year, there are some short breaks between units for key holidays.
+Over the year, there are three short breaks - in December, April and August.

 - Autumn term: September to December